yukihito23/Exile_Scavenge/README.md

 >
 > So it looks like this for example:
 >
+>	// Add this on the end of your missions description.ext
 >	#include "CfgFunctions.cpp"
+>	#include "CfgRemoteExec.cpp"
+>	#include "CfgScavengeRecipes.cpp"
->	  #include "CfgExileScavange.cpp"
+>	#include "CfgExileScavenge.cpp"
 >	#include "CfgExileHoldActions.cpp"
+>
+>	// Just add this if you dont have already a RscTitles class within your mission!
+>	include "CfgDialogs.cpp"
+>
+>	// If you dont have any ExileCustommCode entrys yet
+>	#include "CfgExileCustomCode.cpp"
 >
 >
 > 3. Merge the content of the provided CfgRemoteExec.cpp with your missions CfgRemoteExec class.